Vincent Tan: Horse racing

 In April 2014, Tan (through one of his representatives) bought a two-year-old colt from Doncaster Bloodstock Breeze-Up Sales for £190,000.
 It will be trained by Australian Jeremy Gask in Wiltshire.
 Eamonn Wilmott, Gask's business partner, said: "We are very excited, and pleased to have Mr Tan involved.
 The horse looks exceptional and dominated the parade rings outside the sales."

 Philanthropy

 Tan is the founder of the Better Malaysia Foundation, which provides interest-free loans and scholarships to students in need.
-In 2011 he was featured on Forbes Asia's list of Heroes of Philanthropy due to his pledge to donate half his fortune to social causes.
+In 2011, he was featured on Forbes Asias list of Heroes of Philanthropy due to his pledge to donate half his fortune to social causes.

-In 2017 Vincent Tan donated RM500,000 to Mercy Malaysia and Tzu Chi Malaysia, bringing the total sum of his donations to both organizations to RM7.6 million.
+In 2017, Vincent Tan donated RM500,000 to Mercy Malaysia and Tzu Chi Malaysia, bringing the total sum of his donations to both organizations to RM7.6 million.